cryptopunksnotdead/punks.journal/csv-types.md

 Guess what?
-The CSV standard library loop over every value in every record with all the converters in the pipeline!
+The CSV standard library loops over every value in every record with all the converters in the pipeline!
 Let's say you have a string value "Hello".